scheckley/matlab-monokai/README.md

 monokai colour theme applied to Matlab.

-Append the contents to your Matlab .prf configuration file and restart Matlab.
+Append the contents to your matlab.prf configuration file and restart Matlab.

-On Windows 7 this is at:

-C:\Users\<username>\AppData\Roaming\MathWorks\MATLAB\R20XX\matlab.prf
-On OS X or Linux, this should be at

-~/.matlab/R20XX/matlab.prf
-where XX is your MATLAB version number.
+location can be found using prefdir at the matlab command prompt.